thu-ml/ares/docs/tutorial/model.rst

 Interface for Model
 -------------------

-Please read documentation for :doc:`../api/realsafe.model`.
+Please read documentation for :doc:`../api/ares.model`.
 All models under ``example/cifar10/`` and ``example/imagenet/`` might be helpful, too.

-The :class:`Classifier <realsafe.model.base.Classifier>` defines an abstract base class for an image classifier output only labels:
+The :class:`Classifier <ares.model.base.Classifier>` defines an abstract base class for an image classifier output only labels:

 .. code-block:: python